 - chemical burns.

-If you notice any of these symptoms after being exposed to chemicals, then you should seek immediate medical attention.
+If you notice any of these symptoms after being exposed to chemicals, seek immediate medical attention.

-It is very important to report any adverse outcomes from agrichemical use.
-These should be reported to the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+It is very important to report any adverse outcomes from agrichemical use to the Australian Pesticides and Veterinary Medicines Authority (APVMA).